pdaxrom/N64cart/README.md

 ## Concept

 The main idea is to make the cartridge as simple and cheap as possible.
 A flash chip was chosen to store the ROM.
-Since the RP2040 does not support flash chips larger than 16MB, it was decided to use page mode with page switching through the extended address register (EA register).
+Since the RP2040 does not support SPI flash chips larger than 16MB, it was decided to use page mode with page switching through the Extended Address register (EA register).

 ### Features of N64cart

-- The firmware supports 16, 32 and 64 MB flash chips
+- The firmware supports 16, 32 and 64 MB SPI flash chips

 - One user controllable LED (accessible from N64 side)